ibm-cloud-docs/storage-scale/data-transfer.md

 ### Cons
 {: #cons-data-mgr}

 Data dependency for the LSF cluster to be identified, what exact data is required to complete the job.
-If it's applications, if it is libraries and any other dependency, presumably those are already living in the cloud, but if it is the actual input data set or any reference data set that it might need, you must point that out as part of your job submission.
+If it is applications, libraries or any other dependency, presumably those are already living in the cloud, but if it is the actual input data set or any reference data set that it might need, you must point that out as part of your job submission.

 ### Limitations
 {: #limit-data-mgr}